 Originally built in 1977, this building was renovated after being severely damaged by Typhoon Pongsonga in 2000 and dubbed the Technology Center.
-This two-story building is home to several programs to include Computer Science, Computer Networking, Food & Beverage Management, and Visual Communication.
+This two-story building is home to several programs including Computer Science, Computer Networking, Food & Beverage Management, and Visual Communication.
 While PC and MAC computers are readily available throughout the building, students continue to enjoy the spacious hallway furnished with tables and chairs to hold group sessions or simply lounge between classes.
 Audiovisual systems are also available in most classrooms.

 Student Services and Administration – Building 2000

-GCC recognized that it would be most efficient to serve students at a centralized location.
+GCC recognized that serving students at a centralized location would be most efficient.

 The two-story Student Services and Administration (SSA) building brings together several student-related services and offices such as Admissions & Registration, Assessment & Counseling, Financial Aid, Accommodative Services, High School Equivalency, Continuing Education and Workforce Development, and Cashier.
 The Office of the President, Vice President for Academic Affairs, Vice President for Finance and Administration, and corresponding departments are also located at SSA.

 Anthony A. Leon Guerrero Allied Health Center – Building 3000

 The Anthony A. Leon Guerrero Allied Health Center (AHC) opened in December 2009.
 This two-story structure provided an additional 22,000 square feet of space to GCC’s campus.
 While Medical Assisting, Practical Nursing, and Pre-Nursing classes are offered in the classrooms and labs (e.g., computer, microbiology, nursing, and medical labs) the Lourdes Leon Guerrero Lecture Hall (seats 60 persons) and the Shigeru & Dorothy Okada Lecture Hall (seats 50 persons) provides a venue for larger presentations, etc. Both Halls are equipped with a high-definition multi-media system.

 Learning Resource Center – Building 4000

 The Learning Resource Center (LRC) opened in December 2010.
 This two-story 22,000 square feet building is LEED Gold certified (Leadership in Energy and Environmental Design) featuring photovoltaic solar panels, digital temperature controls, energy-efficient windows and lighting, and furniture made of recyclable materials.
 Patrons enjoy a reading area, collection section, computer work areas, a computer lab, group meeting rooms, and audio and visual rooms.